MohitGoel92/Power-BI/README.md

 In the model above, filter context from the Product_Lookup table can be passed down to Returns_Data and up to Territory_Lookup, which would filter accordingly based on the TerritoryKey values passed from the Returns table.
 If we are able to activate the relationship between Product_Lookup and Sales_data as well, filters could pass from the Product_Lookup table through either the Sales or Returns table to reach the Territory_Lookup, which could yield conflicting filter context.

+### Hiding Fields From Report View (For End Users Convenience)

+Hiding fields from the Report View makes them inaccessible from the Report Tab (although they can still be accessed within the Data and Relationships view).
+This is commonly used to prevent users from filtering using invalid fields, or to hide irrelevant metrics from view.

+**Note:** Hide the foreign key columns in your data tables to force users to filter using the primary keys in the lookup tables.